 New South Carolina coach Beamer names seven assistants

-COLUMBIA, S.C.
-(AP) -- New South Carolina coach Shane Beamer is keeping Mike Bobo on as offensive coordinator and quarterbacks coach.
+COLUMBIA, S.C. — New South Carolina coach Shane Beamer is keeping Mike Bobo on as offensive coordinator and quarterbacks coach.

 Bobo was among seven assistants named Sunday by Beamer for his first staff.
 The hires still must be approved by the school’s board of trustees, which next meets Jan.
 4.